Zero Escape: Virtue's Last Reward: Story and themes

 Virtue's Last Reward marks a tonal shift from the suspense present within Nine Hours, Nine Persons, Nine Doors, to a more relaxed and exploration-heavy atmosphere.
 Uchikoshi stated that the results of a Japanese survey indicated that players who did not purchase Nine Hours, Nine Persons, Nine Doors thought it looked scary; he "didn't have a choice but to tone it down" for Virtue's Last Reward.

 Uchikoshi began by writing a basic story and worked with a sub-writer, who helped brainstorm ideas and identify problems.
 The Ambidex Game was intended to have philosophical significance, as the logical decisions made hurts its participants both on a group level and on a personal one.
 He sought to create a balanced cast of supporting characters, in terms of genders, personalities, and ages represented, and used the Enneagram of Personality as reference.
 Sigma was not given a strong personality in order for players to more easily empathize with him.
 Uchikoshi enlivened the supporting characters by making them "mysterious" so that players were curious about their backstories, and deliberately made certain ones appear suspicious to misdirect players from determining who the "real bad guy" is.

 Some changes were made to the initial plot of Virtue's Last Reward.
 During one scene, Dio handcuffs Clover and Tenmyouji to a sink, which prevents them from participating in the Nonary Game (the punishment for not participating is death).
 Originally, Dio was meant to "do something even more messed up" to Clover, but the president of Chunsoft opposed this scene for "ethical reasons", after which it was changed.
 While the game ends in the year 2029 with humanity dying out and Sigma aspiring to change the future, Uchikoshi later felt this ending alone was inappropriate following the 2011 Tōhoku earthquake and tsunami.
-He added an extended, non-canonical ending featuring Kyle to lighten the mood.
+He added an extended, non-canonical meta ending featuring Kyle and an entity that is supposed to represent the player to lighten the mood.
+Uchikoshi has stated regret over this ending, due to its non-canonical status not being clear, prompting implications to the series narrative that were not intended.
 Uchikoshi also considered including several scientific and philosophical concepts that eventually were left out.
 These scrapped ideas included the Monty Hall problem, a brain teaser based on probability; and the Capgras delusion, a mental disorder in which someone believes that a person they know has been replaced with an identical-looking impostor.